samjewell/my-first-d3-charts/README.md

 Run this from inside the top level folder in the repo:

-`browser-sync start --server --index graph.html --files "graph.html, static/css/graph*, static/scripts/graph*"`
+`browser-sync start --server --files "graph.html, static/css/graph*, static/scripts/graph*"`